AkikoII/UA-in-Tokyo-under-COVID-19/README.md

-# Urban agriculture sustains health and well-being of neighborhood communities in the context of the COVID-19 outbreak
+# Urban agriculture in walkable neighborhoods fruited health and food system resilience during the COVID-19 pandemic

-This repository is created to provide publicly available R code with regards to the manuscript called 'Urban agriculture sustains health and well-being of neighborhood communities in the context of the COVID-19 outbreak'.
+This repository is created to provide publicly available R code with regards to the manuscript called 'Urban agriculture in walkable neighborhoods fruited health and food system resilience during the COVID-19 pandemic'.

 [doi:](https://doi.org/)